It has been such a busy week, with lake swimming, cross fit and running so I think tomorrow may be a rest day.

 Training with Southampton Tri Club

-After coaching yesterday evening, tonight’s session was my first swim in the lake.
-Unfortunately, a series of accidents and football traffic meant that what can be a 20 minute drive at the right time turned into over an hour and three-quarters. 🙁
+After coaching yesterday evening, tonight’s session was my first lake swimming session.
+Unfortunately, a series of accidents and football traffic meant that what can be a 20-minute drive at the right time turned into over an hour and three-quarters. 🙁

-One good thing about the lake is that the old changing rooms have been demolished.
+One good thing about lake swimming at Lakeside is that the old changing rooms have been demolished.
 There are new portacabins, which are really cosy (although the shower temperature still fluctuated between very hot and icy cold).
 I also felt safer than in the past.
 My NOWCA wristband was scanned in before I started swimming.
-It was scanned again when I finished, so hopefully there won’t be any bodies drifting around in the lake!
+It was scanned again when I finished, so hopefully, there won’t be any bodies drifting around in the lake!